Useful links: Physical Activity

 - The Versus Arthritis website has a broad selection of exercises targeting different types of joint pain from wrists, to elbows, feet, hips, knees etc. Click on each link to read more.

-- For knee pain - see here for stretching and strengthening exercises.
+- Visit their knee pain pages for stretching and strengthening exercises.

-- For hip pain - see here for stretching, strengthening and stabilising exercises.
+- Visit their hip pain pages for stretching, strengthening and stabilising exercises.

 - Chartered Society of Physiotherapy (CSP)